Carmilla (web series): Season 3

 The series was renewed for a third and final season on February 13, 2016.
 It premiered on September 15, 2016 and finished on October 13, 2016.

 This season's episodes were released differently than in previous seasons.
 Season three was released in three acts with several episodes released within each act.
 Act I consisted of episodes 1-17, Act II was episodes 18–24, and Act III was episodes 25–36.

 Laura and her friends face the Dean yet again, who has now possessed Perry and intends to open the gates of Hell.
 Laura and her friends spend most their time hiding out in the sentient campus library, that has been mentioned in previous seasons.
 They are in search of a way, once and for all, to stop the Dean.

-New characters include Sherman Hollis (Enrico Colantoni), Laura's father.
+New characters include Sherman Hollis, Laura's father.

 Extra content from this season includes: Mel's transmissions from the pit.
 Thirteen podcasts of Mel, detailing the daily life and several different events that happen while the students of Silas University are trapped in the pit digging for the dean.

 Film

 A feature-length film based on the series was produced in 2017 and premiered on October 26, 2017 in theatres across Canada.
 It is available to stream via VHX.
 It also appeared on the platform Fullscreen before the site shut down.

 A teaser trailer for the film was released on October 6, 2016, and an extended trailer was added at the end of the web series finale.
-An teaser trailer was released September 2, 2017.
+A teaser trailer was released September 2, 2017.
 The movie is going to take place five years after the events of season three.

 Natasha Negovanlis and Elise Bauman were confirmed to reprise their roles.
 This is the second film that the two have co-starred in, the first being Almost Adults, created by The Gay Women Channel, a channel on YouTube.
-According to news first reported by Variety, the following actresses and actors appeared in the film: Dominique Provost-Chalkley, Grace Lynn Kung, Cara Gee, Annie Briggs, Kaitlyn Alexander, Nicole Stamp, and Matt O'Connor.
+According to news first reported by Variety, the following actresses and actors appeared in the film: Dominique Provost-Chalkley, Grace Lynn Kung, Cara Gee, Annie Briggs, K Alexander, Nicole Stamp, and Matt O'Connor.

 The movie takes place five years after the final events on season three.
 Laura and Carmilla have moved in together in an apartment in Toronto, Ontario.
 Post-graduation, Laura has felt rather unsuccessful with her journalism career thus far.
 After experiencing lucid dreams in a Victorian setting, Laura notices supernatural events are occurring in her life again.
 Carmilla has once again become a vampire after a mysterious meeting with a supernatural-therapist.
 Perry and LaFontaine own a start-up, Danny is a vampire rights activist, and Mel and Kirsch have joined Laura in journalism.
 Laura and Carmilla, along with Perry, LaFontaine, Mel, and Kirsch travel back to Styria, Austria to the Victorian mansion Laura has been dreaming of.
 Along with the ghosts of Carmilla's former victims, they fight the ghost of Carmilla's ex-lover in order to regain Carmilla's humanity.